ahderman/limette-challenge/README.md

 On page [12: Testing](https://react-tutorial.meteor.com/simple-todos/12-testing):

 - The database that gets used in tests seems to be the same as the one used in normal development
-- Function `mockMethodCall` from Meteor package `quave:testing` (which hasn't been updated in 3 years) throws an error.
-- Calling any Chai function throws an error in the console after running the tests.
+- Calling any Chai function throws an error in the console when running the tests.

 On page [Testing, How to test your Meteor application](https://guide.meteor.com/testing.html):